ietf-wg-aipref/wg-materials/ietf124/minutes.md

     * we know that robotx.txt is not enforced

 * Victoria:
-    * Publishers are not trying to limit accessibilitty
+    * Publishers are not trying to limit accessibility
     * fundamental problem of a top-level category is that we don't know what unanticipated good or bad uses there will be
     * We shouldn't do it if it limits unanticipated good uses
     * Maybe useful for publishers or operators, but users are more important

-* Paul: Unware of any EU law that is relevant here
+* Paul: Unaware of any EU law that is relevant here
     * Erin Simon: Not true
-        * The EU commisssion wil treat the standards that come out fo this group as binding, if the IETF can demonstrate feasibility
+        * The EU commission will treat the standards that come out fo this group as binding, if the IETF can demonstrate feasibility
         * Naive to think all we're doing is allowing websites to express preferences
         * It's our responsibility to get this right
-        * A standard doesn't have to gover every possible use of a piece of content
+        * A standard doesn't have to govern every possible use of a piece of content
         * robots.txt applies to crawlers and not users
         * Do we really need a category that applies to every possible use?
-    * Chair: IETF is not the protocol poiice
+    * Chair: IETF is not the protocol police
     * [Back and fourth among chairs, Pual, and Erin about how EU will be applied.]
     * Erin: We all agree that there are some categories that need not be defined.
-We may also agree that there are some categories that are acively harmful
+We may also agree that there are some categories that are actively harmful

 * Timid Robot: Argument about cost is compelling--curious about whether adding it back later is possible (when it is more mature)
 * Meredith: We're thinking of a tech sophisticated users, but most users are going to use commercially available tools to make the web accessible
-* Nate: Defaults are working for encumbents
+* Nate: Defaults are working for incumbents

 ### Chair summary